This article has been updated to include details about the final days of the campaign — congratulations to all who participated!

-YouTubers all across the digital realm are banding together for a good cause: saving our oceans.
+YouTubers all across the digital realm banded together for a good cause: saving our oceans.

 Their ambitious goal is to raise $30 million dollars to take 30 million pounds of trash out of the waters and partner with other YouTubers to spread the word.